gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 4-19-23 T7 + Celestron visual calcs
+So Afocal pic through the 20mm eyepiece:  crosspiece is about 200 pixels.
+FOV diameter is about 4250 pixels.

 # 4-17-23 Lara & Andy
 Did some targets from Lafayette; started by doing an align and quick orion grab.
 Then we hopped over to the Whale and Hockey stick...hadn't done those yet!
 Hopping took a little bit...that camera frame is 3x2 degrees, but we eventually got there.